As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Is The Easiest Way To Drill Hole In Rock?

 The easiest way to bore a hole in a rock depends on the size of the stone.
-If you must make a precise hole in a large rock, we recommend using a drill press.
+We recommend using a drill press to make a precise hole in a large rock.
 However, these are bulky and expensive.
 Here’s how to use them.

 Step One